adambard/learnxinyminutes-docs/fortran95.html.markdown

     !
 A subroutine runs some code on some input values and can cause ! side-effects or modify the input values.

-    call routine(a,c,v)    !subroutine call
+    call routine(a,c,v)    !subroutine call.

     !
 A function takes a list of input parameters and returns a single value.
     !
 However the input parameters may still be modified and side effects ! ennacted.

-    m = func(3,2,k)  !function call
+    m = func(3,2,k)  !function call.

-    !Function calls can also be evoked within expressions.
+    !
+Function calls can also be evoked within expressions.
     Print *, func2(3,2,k)

     !
 A pure function is a function that doesn't modify its input parameters